abe-winter/abe-winter.github.io/_posts/2020-06-15-memeslang.md

 redirect_from: /chomsky/approved/2020/06/15/memeslang.html
 ---

+This weekend I didn't check twitter for *one day* and when I got back, noam chomsky was everywhere.

+It took research to figure out what happened.
+Yes it was 1 minute of research but I wouldn't have known how to do it 2 months ago -- searching doesn't help because the first result is always 'checked to see why X is trending in case they died'.
+And it would have been more than one minute if I'd been away for longer, because meanings fade and shift, becoming more inscrutable the longer you're away.

-I'm new to twitter and not yet fluent -- my rookie attempts to land jokes and join conversations are flopping less, but flopping still.
+I'm new to twitter and not yet fluent --
-Even reading comprehension was hard at first.
-It was weeks before I could interpret tone.

-I'm picking up words and phrases that my younger friends use that I never understood before because I never heard them in context.
+I'm picking up words and phrases that my younger friends use in meatspace that I never understood before because I never heard them in context.
 ('Slide into DMs' for example).

-This weekend I didn't check it for like 1 day and noam chomsky was everywhere when I got back, and it took research to figure out what happened.
-Yes it was 1 minute of research but I wouldn't have known how to do it 2 months ago -- searching doesn't help because the first result is always 'checked to see why X is trending in case they died'.
-And it would have been more than one minute if I'd been away for longer, because meanings fade and shift.

-I'm still more likely to use the word memes as in richard dawkins than memes as in reddit, and on twitter the meaning of the word is somewhere in between.
+I'm still more likely to use the word memes as in richard dawkins than memes as in reddit.
+On twitter I think the meaning of the word is somewhere in between -- 'captioned GIF template' half the time, but 'virally spreading idea' sometimes too.

-Here's what changed in my understanding of fringe speech online after a month of immersion training:
+Here's what changed in my understanding of fringe speech online after a few months of twitter immersion:
 I knew that memes were humor.
 I *didn't* know that they were slang.